An engaged community infused with history.

 Abundant rowhouses, new condos, and the occasional apartment building.

-While Capitol Hill and Eastern Market have become coveted real estate, there are still other housing options to the north and east of the neighborhood.
+While Capitol Hill DC houses for sale and Eastern Market have become coveted real estate, there are still other housing options to the north and east of the neighborhood.
 Larger condominiums and new development can be found along Potomac Avenue and the Navy Yard next to Nationals Park baseball stadium.

 The tight-knit community with a strong sense of history and identity.